jmickle66666666/wad-js/Readme.md

 * Export Graphics and Flats to Canvas
 * Render Maps to Canvas

+## Development

+Follow the instructions [here](http://gruntjs.com/getting-started) on how to install and use Grunt.

 ## How to???

 ### Load WAD file from desktop